 Why should we be releasing fascia?

 From a functional movement perspective, the reason we want to release fascia is because when it is tightly binded around a muscle it can restrict the movement of that muscle.
-This can hold us back from being able to perform exercises correctly and efficiently and increase our risk of injuring ourself.
-Check out the following video for a visual breakdown of what can happen when we repeat the same movements for long periods of time.
+This can hold us back from being able to perform exercises correctly and efficiently and increase our risk of injuring our self.
 Keeping in mind if we repeat the same movements with a high degree of biomechanical efficiency, that is great, if we repeat the same movements with dysfunctional and non efficient movement we will likely have issues at some point.